MeinGrundeinkommen/konfipay/README.md

 1) Fetch statements

+Read account statements.

-This gem currently supports only one "operation", but in two "modes":
+This operation comes in two "modes":
 1a) "new" statements, which is fetching any recent financial statements from the account(s) configured in the Konfipay Portal.
 I.e. get a list of each incoming or outgoing transaction.
 1b) "history" of statements, i.e. get a list of financial statements in a given timeframe.